mstksg/inCode/copy/entries/dependent-haskell-1.md

 calculate the direction of descent is just `o - targ`, the target.
 At the inner layers, it has to use the `dWs` bundle to figure it out.

 Writing this is a bit of a struggle.
+Truth be told, I implemented this incorrectly several times before writing it now as you see here.
 The type system doesn't help you like it normally does in Haskell, and you can't really use parametricity to help you write your code like normal Haskell.
 Everything is monomorphic, and everything multiplies with everything else.
 You don't have any hits about what to multiply with what at any point in time.
 Seeing the implementation here basically amplifies and puts on displays all of the red flags/awfulness mentioned before.

 In short, you're leaving yourself open to many potential bugs...and the compiler doesn't help you write your code at all!
 This is the nightmare of every Haskell programmer.
 There must be a better way!

-#### Tests
+#### Putting it to the test

 Pretty much the only way you can verify this code is to test it out on example cases.
 In the [source file][NetworkUntyped] I have `main` test out the